DanielBaquero28/0x0B-unity-vr_room/README.md

 <html>
     <header><h1>Unity VR Escape Room Game</h1></header>
     <body>
     <p><strong>Escape Room is a VR game made so far for Windows and Mac users that have a STEAM VR headset.
+Currently the game includes basic features, like teleporting, interacting with objects and opening doors.
+It still doesn't have logical elements in order to be a real escape game.
 Enjoy playing this awesome game Thanks for all of those who do.</strong></p>
     <h2>Contributing</h2>
     <p>Please refer to each project's style and contribution guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.</p>
     <ol>